Joseph Tartakovsky: Magazine editor

-At the Claremont Institute for the Study of Statesmanship and Political Philosophy, he was a Contributing Editor at the Claremont Review of Books and later the James Wilson Fellow in Constitutional Law.
+At the Claremont Institute for the Study of Statesmanship and Political Philosophy, he was an editor at the Claremont Review of Books and later the James Wilson Fellow in Constitutional Law.

 Nevada Deputy Solicitor General

 In 2015, he was appointed Nevada's first Deputy Solicitor General by Adam Laxalt.
 He served until 2018.
 In that position he helped oversee Nevada's legal strategy for major litigation in state and federal courts, and advised the Nevada Attorney General and Nevada Governor on matters of statewide importance.

 He also helped handle Nevada's docket in the United States Supreme Court and other appeals courts.
 He has argued and litigated cases on a variety of issues that include education, public lands, free speech, ERISA, gun background checks, and elections.
 He argued numerous appeals in the U.S. Court of Appeals for the Ninth Circuit and Nevada Supreme Court.

-He has been counsel of record in the United States Supreme Court.
+He has been counsel of record in the United States Supreme Court, including with a brief he filed on behalf of 30 states in a criminal case.

+In 2016 he co-authored an amicus brief joined by 18 states in support of the petitioner in the U.S. Supreme Court case Trinity Lutheran v.
+Comer.
+The Supreme Court agreed with the petitioner, holding that Missouri violated the rights of Trinity Lutheran Church under the Free Exercise Clause by denying the church an otherwise available public benefit on account of its religious status.

 Private practice and author

-In 2018, he published The Lives of the Constitution: Ten Exceptional Minds that Shaped America’s Supreme Law (2018).
+In 2018, his book, The Lives of the Constitution: Ten Exceptional Minds that Shaped America's Supreme Law, was published.

 Tartakovsky later returned to the appellate and constitutional practice at the law firm of Gibson, Dunn & Crutcher in San Francisco, where he practiced constitutional law.
 While there, he was part of the team challenging, before the U.S. Supreme Court, the decision in Martin v.
-City of Boise, in which the U.S. Court of Appeals for the Ninth Circuit that held that anti-camping laws, under certain circumstances, violate the Cruel and Unusual Punishments Clause.
+Boise, in which the U.S. Court of Appeals for the Ninth Circuit that held that anti-camping laws, under certain circumstances, violate the Cruel and Unusual Punishments Clause.
 The decision remains the subject of debate in cities across the West.

 In 2019 he was named the Pacific Research Institute's Adjunct Fellow in Legal Studies.

-In March 2021, he published a second book, No Way Home: The Crisis of Homelessness and How to Fix It with Intelligence and Humanity, as one of four co-authors.
+In March 2021, he contributed to the book, No Way Home: The Crisis of Homelessness and How to Fix It with Intelligence and Humanity, as one of four co-authors.

 Federal prosecutor

-As a federal prosecutor, he has handled cases involving drug trafficking, firearms, cyberstalking, theft of endangered species, embezzlement, and child sexual exploitation, among other offenses.
+As a federal prosecutor, he has handled cases involving organized crime, pharmaceutical diversion, cryptocurrency, fraud, drug trafficking, firearms, cyberstalking, theft of endangered species, embezzlement, and child sexual exploitation, among other offenses.